What is the Full Form of NPA?

-Non-Performing assets (NPA) are assets classified on the basis of non-recovery of installments as per the agreed terms and conditions usually classified after 90 days of non-recovery.
-They are further classified as standard, sub-standard, doubtful and lost assets.
+Non-Performing Assets (NPA) are assets classified on the basis of non-recovery of installments as per the agreed terms and conditions, usually classified after 90 days of non-recovery.
+They are further classified as standard, sub-standard, doubtful, and lost assets.
 It has an adverse impact on the organization’s profitability, financial strength, capital adequacy, and public image.
-There are various government organizations set up under the parliament act or other statutes for monitoring NPA of financial institutions and thereby reducing NPA and increasing the profitability of organization and economy as a whole.
+There are various government organizations set up under the parliament act or other statutes for monitoring NPA of financial institutions and thereby reducing NPA and increasing the profitability of the organization and the economy as a whole.

 This has been a guide to the Full Form of NPA, i.e. (Non-Performing Assets).
 Here we discuss types, how does NPA works along with an example, impact, and limitations.
 You may refer to the following articles to learn more about finance –